nicklaw5/stack-1/README.md

 - All commands and scripts have been constructed wih a Unix shell interpreter (primarily Bash) in mind.
 You may be required to tweak each command/step to satisfy your operating environment.
 - GitHub Actions was used as the CI/CD pipeline provider.
+- The TLS certificate private key has been included in the source control for Stack 3 for demo purposes only.
+Private keys should always be kept hidden from public visibility.

 ## Manual Steps